TheTrueBark/TyranidScreeps2.0/docs/roles.md

    `manager.dna` and capped at three creeps per source.
 Miners with at least five WORK parts automatically relocate onto the nearby container so they can empty the source without moving.
- - **Upgraders** – Up to four creeps based on open tiles within range&nbsp;3 of the controller, minus active builders.
-They withdraw from a nearby container or harvest directly and never request hauled energy.
-At least one upgrader is always maintained.
+ - **Upgraders** – Simplified workers that gather the closest available energy on their own and then move within range&nbsp;3 of the controller to upgrade it.
+They no longer rely on assigned containers or hauler deliveries but simply harvest, withdraw or pickup whichever energy source is nearest.
 - **Builders** – Limited to six per colony with a soft cap of two builders per construction site.
 Builder spawns are prioritised before upgraders so construction continues smoothly.
 Builders grab energy from containers holding